akhilkarthik/akhilkarthik/README.md

 I'm always open to collaboration and exploring new data-driven projects.
 Feel free to reach out!

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 📫 How to reach me: akhilkarthik0007@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->